jadbalout/CubeBot/README.md

 While this might be useless in a few weeks when the cube stops moving, I've decided to release this incase it ever comes in handy for whoever is trying to make a bot with similar commands.

 This format is not ideal just yet.
-It is great for a utility bot with multiple jobs, however I would've preferred if I had made an abstract class for each command.
+It is great for a utility bot with multiple jobs, however I would've preferred if I had made an abstract class for the commands.

 # Statistics
 ![stats](https://jadbalout.com/cube.png)